 On 1 December, the ceremonial opening of BayCenSI, the new Center for Stable Isotope Research in Ecology and Biogeochemistry at the University of Bayreuth, will take place as part of the BayCEER Colloquium at 12.15 pm in lecture hall H8 (GEO building).
-In addition to the presentation of the BayCenSI by laboratory director Dr. Alexander Frank and BayCenSi director Prof. Dr. Johanna Pausch, there will also be greetings from the Chancellor of the University of Bayreuth Dr. Nicole Kaiser and BayCEER director Prof. Dr. Stefan Peiffer with a musical supporting programme.
-A warm invitation goes out to all interested parties!
+In addition to the presentation of the BayCenSI by laboratory director Dr. Alexander Frank and BayCenSi director Prof. Dr. Johanna Pausch, there were also words of welcome from the Chancellor of the University of Bayreuth, Dr. Nicole Kaiser, and BayCEER director Prof. Dr. Stefan Peiffer, framed by a musical programme.
+The subsequent festive reception provided space for exchange between those present.

 Das vierte Forum Waldkontroversen fand am 11./12.
 November mit rund 120 Gästen an der Universität Bayreuth statt.
 Neben Interessierten aus Forst, Naturschutz und Forschung waren diesmal auch Fachleute aus Holzverarbeitung und Architektur mit im Boot, denn Thema war der "Hoffnungsträger Holz".